Skip to main content

 • Ensure all certificate files are correctly placed and have proper permissions and filename.

-• Check the .env file to make sure following are correct:
+• Check the .env file to make sure the following are correct:

 • private_ip